Explanation of Restless Legs Syndrome

 No one really knows why someone gets this problem.
 There is likely some genetics involved, since it tends to run in families.
 The disorder is primarily in the central nervous system (brain and spinal cord), affecting the dopamine type neurotransmitter.
 This is where the drugs can act to control the problem.
 Parkinsons Disease is also a problem with the dopamine neurotransmitter, so the same medications used to treat Parkinsons are also used to treat restless legs.
 These drugs help while you take them.
 They are not cures and do not control disease progression.

 Not everyone who has restless legs need medication though.
 In fact, most people can manage without medications.
 One of the most common and treatable causes of restless legs is iron deficiency.
-You should definitely get that checked.
+Checking iron levels is usually the first place to start.
 Perhaps related to the iron deficiency, women tend to have worse symptoms around the time of menses and when pregnant.

 Top 10 things to do for Restless Legs!